ARTICLE

 Whether you find baking cathartic or consider yourself a pâtissier in training, you’ll know that to get the best results, you need the right tools for the job.
 Choosing the best-suited cooking appliances for your kitchen is just as important as your choice of whisk and measuring cups – just ask Alex Cadger, Director of Baked by Blonde Butler, whose loaded (and customisable) brownie slabs you’ll recognise from Instagram.
 Here, Alex shares his team’s top tips and preferences for the ultimate baker’s kitchen and explains how to curate the ideal cooking appliance combination.

-The Baker’s Oven
+The baker’s Oven

 It’s “make or break” time when your cooking creations reach the oven, so this is arguably the most important home cooking appliance in the baker’s kitchen.
 You’ll need accurate and consistent temperatures, even heating and enough space for your biggest baking creations to rise.
 New technology in residential ovens such as steam cooking and moisture control can also be beneficial to the baker, but it isn’t everyone’s choice.
 “Our bakers at Baked by Blonde Butler prefer an electric oven for baking, as it’s easier to control than a gas oven,” says Alex Cadger.
 Another consideration: while a freestanding oven might be appealing, a wall oven at eye height will be easier to keep an eye on.

-Shop Baker’s Ovens
+Shop baker’s Ovens

-Smeg 60cm Classic Thermoseal Oven
+Smeg Classic 60cm Thermoseal Oven Stainless Steel

-The Baker’s Cooktop
+The baker’s Cooktop

 Most keen bakers have a set of pots and pans they use over and over again – their trusty, reliable (maybe slightly rusted) favourites.
 Picturing yours now?
 Steer clear of an induction cooktop then, as induction cooking uses electromagnetism to heat pans and cook, which means investing in new cookware that’s compatible.
 But what’s the baker’s choice?
 “In terms of baking, the team will use a cooktop to melt chocolate or butter, so we prefer gas because we can control the flame ourselves,” explains Alex Cadger.